 So why do people behave the way they do at work?

 In the now often quoted book, Drive: The Surprising Truth About What Motivates Us, Dan Pink argues the case – and uses pretty convincing theory and research – that motivation is intrinsic and driven by human needs.
 Those needs are identified as the need for autonomy, the need for mastery and the need for purpose.
 From here we can take a specific definition of Purpose as being ‘the desire to do something that has meaning and is important’.

 Beyond this need for meaning and importance, other theories of human motivation point to our need for relatedness (Deci and Ryan’s Self-Determination Theory) or affiliation (McClelland’s Human Motivation Theory).
 The intrinsic human need to interact, be connected to others and have a strong sense of belonging undoubtedly provides a basis of motivation.

-The coupling of a need for purpose and a need for relatedness that drive our thinking on the power of shared purpose.
-If you can clearly articulate work that has meaning and importance for the people that you’re asking to conduct that work AND those people are able to clearly identify that this purpose provides a connection with others and a reason for interacting…then you have a really great opportunity to maximise the performance of your team through change.
+The coupling of a need for purpose and a need for relatedness drives our thinking on the power of shared purpose.
+If you can clearly articulate work that has meaning and importance for the people that you’re asking to conduct that work AND those people are able to clearly identify that this purpose provides a connection with others and a reason for interacting … then you have a really great opportunity to maximise the performance of your team through change.